 The deserts of Southern California intersect with the urban sprawl of its cities in ways that are both invisible and perceived in sharp relief.
 A place of seemingly endless horizons seeded with possibilities, the desert has long been a retreat and an important alter ego to Los Angeles’ own tarmac-and-concrete-bounded vistas.
 "One of the characteristics of the desert that draws folks, especially the creative community, is the wide open expanse," says Danielle Segura, executive director of the Mojave Desert Land Trust (MDLT).
 The organization, which just celebrated 10 years, works to protect the Mojave Desert ecosystem and beyond in California, Segura says, "from the southern border with Mexico to the tip of Death Valley."

-Over the past couple of years, the MDLT, which is headquartered in Joshua Tree, has begun dialogue with other organizations about ways to bring conservation efforts to the attention of artists using the land in creative projects.
-As those dialogues have expanded, Segura says, the trust has seen an increase in the number of artists and other creative types in the desert, and the prominence of events like the Coachella Valley Music and Arts Festival and this year’s inaugural Desert X suggests “a need for this conversation.”
+Over the past couple of years, the MDLT, which is headquartered in Joshua Tree, has begun a dialogue with other organizations about ways to bring conservation efforts to the attention of artists using the land in creative projects.
+As those dialogues have expanded, Segura says, the trust has seen an increase in the number of artists and other creative types in the desert, and the prominence of events like the Coachella Valley Music and Arts Festival and this year’s inaugural Desert X suggests "a need for this conversation."

 Bernard Leibov, co-founder and co-curator of the Joshua Treenial, has been talking with the trust about possible ways to collaborate for quite some time.
 Leibov, who also founded BoxoPROJECTS, an arts initiative in Joshua Tree that offers artist residencies, says that in the five years he has been doing residencies on his property, he's seen a number of artists from other environments, particularly urban ones, "want to do things — start to do things — that just weren’t coherent for the environment here."